 These days, raw food is very popular.
 Many people eat raw sushi 🍣 and rare or medium-rare steak 🐮.
 Many articles online today also encourage you to eat raw meat.
 So today, we will talk about why many people are now eating raw meats, and if this is safe or dangerous for your health.

-♦ Subscribe to Barbara Frank’s Monthly Health Newsletter to learn the newest information in holistic health, medical research, and learn tips and tricks for improving your health naturally ♦
+♦ Subscribe to Barbara Frank’s Monthly Wellness Newsletter to learn the newest information on natural healing, essential oils, herbology, medical research, and tips and tricks for improving your health and beauty naturally! ♦

 Why We Eat Raw Foods